How Much Down Payment Do You Need for a Second Home in Canada?

 The Bottom Line

-You'll need access to a down payment saved before buying your second home.
-The minimum down payment typically ranges from 5% to 20% of the home value.
-If you're struggling to develop the down payment, there are creative ways to finance it using your existing home equity.
-These include a cash out refinance, HELOC or reverse mortgage.
-It would help if you spoke with a financial advisor to understand which strategy is best.
+The minimum down payment required for a second home typically ranges from 5% to 20% of the home value.
+If you don't have the full down payment saved, there are creative ways to finance it using your existing home equity.
+These include a cash-out refinance, HELOC, or reverse mortgage.
+A financial advisor can help you understand which strategy is best for you.